jsbayley/gazelle/README.md

 </p>

 <p align="justify">
-  We are always on the lookout for new contributors to help:
+  I am always on the lookout for new contributors to help:
 </p>

 - Propose design improvements,
-- Develop and maintain the engine,
+- Develop and maintain the project,
-- Enhance our testing and performance suite,
+- Enhance the testing and performance suite,
 - Verify algorithmic correctness.

 ## Errata

 <p align="justify">
   Gazelle aspires to achieve the highest standards of professional rigour.
-We consider Civil Engineering software to be safety critical.
-We strive to ensure stability, robustness and correctness throughout the source code, test suite and companion documentation.
-Nevertheless, our team are human and mistakes <em>are</em> possible.
+I consider Civil Engineering software to be safety critical.
+I strive to ensure stability, robustness and correctness throughout the source code, test suite and companion documentation.
+Nevertheless, I am human and mistakes <em>are</em> possible.
 </p>

 <p align="justify">
-  We recommend that all users carefully review the code, tests and documentation.
+  I recommend that all users carefully review the code, tests and documentation.
 Please submit error reports and suggestions for improvement via <a href="https://github.com/jamesbayley/gazelle/issues" target="_blank">GitHub Issues</a>.
-For anyone who would like to attempt a fix or improvement, we would encourage you to review our <a href="#contributing">Contributing</a> guidance and submit a Pull Request.
+For anyone who would like to attempt a fix or improvement, I would encourage you to review the <a href="#contributing">Contributing</a> guidance and submit a Pull Request.
 </p>